7 Lessons That’ll Actually Help You Stand Out in a Job Interview

 That was me describing a guy I interviewed who had his answers rehearsed word for word.
 He was polished, but lifeless.

 If your answers sound like they were written by ChatGPT, you’re overdoing it.
 Interviews aren’t about perfection.
 They’re about personality.
-Speak like a human being.
+Speak like a human being, not a script.

 2. Confidence Is Quiet